STA 380 : Sec. 001

 E-mail: brown293@msu.edu (preferred method of contact)

-This is an introductory electronic and experimental art production course designed to explore the intersection of technology and culture.
-Lectures, demonstrations and screenings will cover the practical and conceptual use of computers by visual artists.
-In addition, current trends and evolving concepts within electronic media and their relationship to Intermedia will be discussed.
-Some of these concepts will include investigations of topics such as digital imaging, interactivity, body and identity, and emerging fields.
-This course will focus on the creation of innovative electronic art and new media projects that introduce students to conceptual as well as technical skill sets.
-Class time will consist of artist screenings, technical lectures/workshops and creative projects.
-Introduction to Electronic Art is intended to provide a foundation for more advanced study in electronic media.
+This is an introductory electronic and intermedia art production course designed to explore the intersection of art, science, technology and culture.
+Lectures, workshops and activities will address how knowledge is acquired, produced, distributed and incorporated into artistic practice.
+In addition, current trends within electronic and hybrid media and their relationship to Intermedia will be discussed.
+Some of these concepts will include investigations of topics such as digital imaging, interactivity, sound, and hybrid media.
+Class time will consist of artist screenings, technical lectures/workshops and creative projects as well as the practical use of digital tools.
+STA 380 is intended to provide a foundation for more advanced study in Electronic Art and Intermedia.

 No prior computer experience is necessary, but it is recommended that you have a basic knowledge of Macintosh OS or Windows.